Kevin Lewis (defensive back): 1991 season

 Lewis played in all 16 games in the 1991 season, starting three.
 His three starts were a September 15 game against the Minnesota Vikings, a September 22 game against the Los Angeles Rams, and a December 8 game against the Seattle Seahawks.
 In the December 8 game, he was also used for a punt return, the only time he was in that role during an NFL game.

 Lewis made two interceptions in 1991.
 The first was in the aforementioned game against the Vikings, and the second was during the last game of the season, a 52–14 win over the Chicago Bears on December 23.
 He returned that interception for 20 yards.

 1992 season

 Lewis was injured during the 1992 preseason and put on injured reserve on September 1, less than a week before the beginning of the regular season.

 Personal life

-Lewis is married to Sarah Lewis, with whom he has children Kevin Lewis Jr., Cameron Lewis, and Makayla Lewis.
+Lewis was married to Sarah Lewis, with whom he has children Kevin Lewis Jr., Cameron Lewis, and Makayla Lewis.
+He is currently married to Kimberley Lewis.
 Cameron, like his father, played cornerback at Northwestern State.
 Kevin Lewis lives in Clinton, Mississippi.